Secondary Education English Teacher-TEFL Certificate

-In each province where Volunteers serve, PC/Zambia operates a Provincial Resource Centre (PRC), which is staffed year-round and is used for work collaboration and training.
-Having Peace Corps Staff and resources nearby allows for more comprehensive and timely support of Volunteers’ programming and administrative needs, along with their health and safety - which are Peace Corps’ top priorities.
+In each province where Volunteers serve, PC/Zambia operates a Provincial Resource Center, which is staffed year-round and is used for work collaboration and training.
+Having Peace Corps Staff and resources nearby allows for more comprehensive and timely support of Volunteers’ programming and administrative needs, along with their health and safety, which are Peace Corps’ top priorities.

 Cell phone coverage for sending and receiving calls may not be completely reliable in all communities, but all Volunteers report having enough coverage for at least text messaging.
-Volunteers are strongly encouraged to bring a laptop, which not only increases options for internet access, but also enables Volunteers to complete required assignments off-line and upload them at a later date.
-Tablets, Chromebooks, and smart phones are not effective alternatives.
-Internet is available at the PRC and through cell phone providers.
+Many Volunteers choose to bring a laptop, as internet is available at both Peace Corps’ Provincial Resource Centers and through cell phone providers.
 Please note that Peace Corps cannot accept responsibility if electronics are lost, damaged, or stolen.
 Volunteers are strongly encouraged to get insurance for them before arrival.

 Zambians regard dress and appearance as demonstrating respect for one another.
 As a Volunteer, you are expected to dress appropriately, whether you are in training, traveling, or on the job.
-CHEP Volunteers spend much of their time in the field, so it is advisable to bring clothing that is comfortable and modest.
+RED Volunteers spend much of their time in schools, so it is advisable to bring clothing that is comfortable, professional, and modest.
 Footwear appropriate for considerable standing, walking, and biking is also a necessity.